 - Family structures and support.
-For example, there may be greater involvement of extended families and division of care between wider networks in families from ethnic minority communities.
+For example, there may be greater involvement of extended families and division of care between wider networks in families from BAME communities.
 There may also be a sense of duty and pride in terms of providing care and therefore less willingness to access care via public services.
 Understanding of private fostering requirements may be low.

 - Some people may be experiencing trauma as a result of their experience or experience of family members – war, famine, human rights abuses in other countries etc.

 Familiarity and assimilation: